gfra54/devicemed/wp-content/plugins/advanced-ads/readme.txt

 * allow "Footer code" and "Sidebar Widget" placements on AMP pages created by the official AMP plugin
 * prevented AMP warnings on XMLRPC requests
 * removed unused debug function
-* made editing of AdSense ads possible in PHP < 5.5.10 (please note that Advanced Ads is recommended for PHP > 5.6)

 = 1.14.6 =